0x676e67/quic/README.md

 ## Usage

-Add `quic` to your `Cargo.toml`:
+To use `quic`, first add this to your `Cargo.toml`:

 ```toml
 [dependencies]
 quic = "0.11"
 ```

-Then import the types needed to create an endpoint:
+Next, add this to your crate:

 ```rust
 use quic::{ClientConfig, Endpoint};